manfromexistence/auth/README.md

 # manfromexistence/auth

+Component fells odd in the navbar - if possible then will put anything else there.

 Accessible and customizable authentication components that you can copy and paste into your apps.
 Free.
 Open Source. **Use this to build your own component library**.

 ![hero](apps/www/public/og.jpg)